Here's every way Samsung fixed the Galaxy Fold

 Published Sept.
 5 at 4:44am PT.
 Update: 7:10am PT with video and more photos.

-Discuss: Revamped Galaxy Fold fixes past mistakes: Everything different about Samsung's foldable phone
+Discuss: Revamped Galaxy Fold fixes past mistakes: Everything new about Samsung's foldable phone

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.